Daniella Lopez writes about health, beauty, the occult, and other things.

 Many early Pagans, especially elderly female Pagans, were known for having a cat, especially a black cat.
 Due to the Pagan belief in the earth and magic, as well as their refusal to convert to Christianity, many early Christians perceived them as being devil-worshipers.
 Their pet cats were included in this mix.
 These early Christians perceived the black cat to be the witch's familiar, who would help her in her evil doings.

 Due to the myths spread about black cats, anyone during this time caught with a black cat would often be killed.
 Many black cats during the Middle Ages were themselves killed as a way to "rid the world" of demons and evil.

 What people during the Middle Ages did not realize was that with killing off a large majority of cats, the rat population would increase.
 Many illnesses, including the Plague, were all attributed to the increase in the rat population.
 Some would attribute this to the witches getting revenge on those who killed them and their familiars, but anyone with a basic understanding of science would see it for what it truly was.

-Symbols Associated with Black Cats
+Symbols Associated With Black Cats

-- Pagans & Paganism
+- Pagans and Paganism

 - Good Luck (Japan, Britain, and Ireland)

 - Bad Luck (America)